kenjij/s-3po/README.md

 - Provide feedback
 - Expect more updates
-- Random anniversary at May 4th
+- Random anniversary on May 4th